Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Data/FeatureLayerShapefile/readme.md

 Shapefiles store location, shape and attributes of geospatial vector data.
 Shapefiles can be loaded directly into ArcGIS Runtime.

-## How to use the sample

-Run the app.

 ## How it works

 1. Create a `ShapefileFeatureTable` passing in the URL of a shapefile.